-In May 2018, a total of 77 children and parents participated in the Rokkosan Pasture’s Butter Making Experience and Fossil-Hunting Excursion in Kobe, Hyogo.
-Then in November of that year, 300 students and their parents were invited to see a hot air balloon at a local elementary school.
+In fiscal 2022, 200 students and their parents were invited to view a hot air balloon at a local elementary school.
 Participants learned how hot air balloons work and took turns boarding one anchored at the school.

-Glory has signed a sponsorship agreement with Himeji Victorina Co., Ltd., which manages the Victorina Himeji women’s volleyball team (director and owner: Masayoshi Manabe; coach: Yoshie Takeshita).
-Based in Himeji, Hyogo, Victorina Himeji is Japan’s ﬁrst professional women’s volleyball team.
+Glory has signed a sponsorship agreement with Himeji Victorina Co., Ltd., which manages the Victorina Himeji women’s volleyball team (director and owner Masayoshi Manabe and director and vice-president Yoshie Takeshita).
+Based in Himeji, Hyogo, Victorina Himeji is Japan’s first professional women’s volleyball team.

-Besides playing in a V2 league, the team promotes the sport in the community through activities that include appearances on talk shows and volleyball clinics for elementary and junior high school students.
-Glory strives to use sponsorship as a way to stimulate community-level sports and support the development of the next generation.
+Besides playing in a V1 league, the team promotes the sport in the community through activities that include appearances on talk shows and volleyball clinics for elementary and junior high school students.
+Glory strives to use sponsorship as a way to stimulate communitylevel sports and support the development of the next generation.

 We expect the team to make another great leap forward in the V1 League and will continue to support them in their endeavors.